 Fifteen years ago you could have bought two large sausage rolls, three party pies and a Nippies chocolate milk for your Friday school lunch order and still get change from five bucks.
 Now you can barely get a happy hour G&T for $10.

-To help save you some cash, we’ve put together a list of Melbourne's best cheap eats $10 and under in our beautiful yet expensive city to help you distance yourself—ever so slightly—from the poverty line.
+To help save you some cash, we’ve put together a list of the best cheap eats Melbourne has to offer.

 Banh Mi At Trang Bakery

 Trang’s banh mi are exceptionally tasty.
 What really sets Trang apart from the many other Vietnamese bakeries in Melbourne that qualify for this list is how they spoil their customers for choice.
 As well as the usual barbeque pork, crispy pork and roast chicken, there are several different vegan options.
 Tempura eggplant, vegan roast chicken, vegan duck and lemongrass tofu are available to have in your banh mi.

 Pizza At Bimbo's